pvlib/pvlib-python/paper/paper.md

 ![pvlib python major event timeline: releases (top), community events (middle), and other project milestones (bottom).\label{fig:timeline}](timeline2.pdf)

-Finally, it is worth pointing out that pvlib python contributors and users are part of a broader community around not just pvlib python itself but also other members of the pvlib software "family": pvanalytics, a package for PV data quality assurance and feature recognition algorithms [@pvpmc2022_pvanalytics_update], and twoaxistracking, a package for simulating self-shading in arrays of two-axis solar trackers [@Jensen2022].
+Finally, it is worth pointing out that pvlib python contributors and users are part of a broader community for the pvlib software "family", which includes pvanalytics, a package for PV data quality assurance and feature recognition algorithms [@pvpmc2022_pvanalytics_update], and twoaxistracking, a package for simulating self-shading in arrays of two-axis solar trackers [@Jensen2022].